TheoPetreanu/chromasense-ai/README.md

 This is a pure frontend app — no server or build step required.

-1. Get an API key from [platform.openai.com](https://platform.openai.com)
+1. Get an API key from
 2. Open `chromasense.html` and replace `YOUR_API_KEY_HERE` with your key
-3. Open the file in any browser

-> **Note:** Never commit a real API key to a public repo.
-For a production version, the API call should be proxied through a backend server so the key is never exposed client-side.

 ## Files